rahul-gharat/dronahq-docs/docs/building-apps-guides/update-multiplerows-google-sheet.md

 You want to update these rows in Google Sheets starting from **row 2**, but you only want to update specific fields while leaving others as `null`.
 For example, you might want to update only the `cust_name` and `cust_email`, while keeping other fields as they are or null.

-Now in the action flow, we need to add a `JS Code action block`, for a simple trasformation of the edited data from a tablegrid control.
+Now in the action flow, we need to add a `JS Code action block`, for a simple transformation of the edited data from a tablegrid control.

 #### JS CODE